Estimated reading time: 3 minutes

-Many types of insurance guarantees support contract obligations and financial bond, across industries.
-Here are some of the most used guarantees:
+But in general, many types of insurance guarantees and bond support contract obligations and financial securities across industries.
+Here are some of the most used bonds:

 - Performance Guarantee